ERASMUS+

 Uzbekistan – Namangan State University

-❍ Staff mobility for teaching – Outgoing: Number of participants = 1 (6 days)
+❍ Staff mobility for teaching – Incoming: Number of participants = 2 (10 days in total)

-❍ Student mobility for studies – Incoming: Number of participants = 1 (4 months)
+❍ Staff mobility for teaching – Outgoing: Number of participants = 1 (6 days in total)

 (Region 9) Sub-Saharan Africa